duarteocarmo/duarteocarmo.com/content/posts/19-vim.markdown

 When I am on my MacBook, I use [iTerm2](https://www.iterm2.com/) and run VIM straight from it.
 On Linux, the same, no need to configure anything, I just fire [Kitty](https://sw.kovidgoyal.net/kitty/), and run VIM from there.

 On Windows, I normally just run [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with an Ubuntu Virtual Machine.
-Which allows me to have a relatively fast linux machine inside Windows. *Note: If you go this route, definetly upgrade to [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index).*
+Which allows me to have a relatively fast Linux machine inside Windows. *Note: If you go this route, definitely upgrade to [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index).*

 ## VIM for Python development